rontarrant/gtkDcoding/docs/_posts/2019-07-09-0051-mvc-iv-combobox-text.md

 Today starts a mini-series within our **MVC** series in which we look at a simple `ComboBox` example to reproduce what we’ve already done with the `ComboBoxText`.

-So… unlike the `ComboBoxText`—which you more or less just throw strings at—the `ComboBox` needs an actual `Model` (ListStore or `TreeStore`) to draw text strings from.
-This is a little more work than it was with the `ComboBoxText`, so let’s dig in…
+So... unlike the `ComboBoxText`—which you more or less just throw strings at—the `ComboBox` needs an actual `Model` (ListStore or `TreeStore`) to draw text strings from.
+This is a little more work than it was with the `ComboBoxText`, so let’s dig in...

 ## The Model